-This is highly relevant when payment is by letter of credit (LC) where banks decide on the basis of documentary data alone whether payment should be effected or not.
+This is highly relevant when payment is by letter of credit (LC) where banks decide based on documentary data alone whether payment should be effected or not.
 Discounting of proceeds (advancing payments on future receivables) may be another example of trade facilitation.

 This article focuses on the second point, trade facilitation, particularly as it relates to payment for foreign sales and purchases.